a6enez3r/portfolio/src/static/resume/resume.md

 ### <span>sirch</span> <span>June 2022 – Present</span>

-- Parse static Markdown files & extract metadata such as keywords, tags, and summaries using natural language processing libraries to generate a low-bandwidth searchable static site
+- parse static Markdown files & extract metadata such as keywords, tags, and summaries using natural language processing to generate a low-bandwidth search-enabled site